apache/mxnet/docs/tutorials/gluon/performance.md

     ........................

-    total startup time: 0.7095
+    total startup time: 0.7006
-    average iterations/sec: 11.5624
+    average iterations/sec: 11.6537
-    average samples/sec: 739.9948
+    average samples/sec: 745.8338

      ### benchmark_network

     ........................

-    average iterations/sec: 8.5895
+    average iterations/sec: 11.3614
-    average samples/sec: 549.7281
+    average samples/sec: 727.1298

-Overall we see a substantial increase in training throughput: ~85% higher than full-precision training.
+Overall we see a substantial increase in training throughput: double compared to full-precision training.

 ## Tips & Tricks #5: Others

 Many other tips and tricks exist for optimizing the throughput of training.

 One area we didn't explicitly benchmark in this tutorial is data transfer from CPU to GPU memory.
 Usually this isn't an issue, but for very large arrays this can become a bottleneck too.
 You might be able to compress your data significantly before transferring if your data is sparse (i.e. mostly zero values).
-Check out the sparse array tutorial for more details and an example of how this can impact training speed.
+Check out the [sparse array tutorial](https://mxnet.incubator.apache.org/versions/master/tutorials/index.html) for more details and an example of how this can impact training speed.

 Another useful trick if data pre-processing or data transfer is the bottleneck is pre-fetching batches.
 You can write your training loop to transfer the next batch of data to GPU before processing the current batch.
 Once again, this trick is memory permitting.